Jacksonville, Tampa and Key West Railway

-The Jacksonville, Tampa and Key West Railway was a railroad and steamboat network in Florida, USA at the end of the 19th century.
+The Jacksonville, Tampa and Key West Railway was a railroad and steamboat network in Florida at the end of the 19th century.
 Most of its lines became part of the Plant System in 1899 and the Atlantic Coast Line Railroad in 1902.
 The line remains in service today with a vast majority of it now being CSX Transportation's Sanford Subdivision.